bschmalbach/ObsLatMeans/README.md

 This repository is primarily meant as a backup for these data sets.

 In addition the code for the analysis is provided.

+The aassociated research paper by Schmalbach, Schmalbach, & Hardt (2025) has been accepted for publication at Behavior Research Methods.